-During the 8th Beijing Xiangshan Forum held last month, Nepal and China signed a memorandum of understanding (MoU), under which the latter will increase its assistance to the national assembly (NA) in the form of humanitarian and disaster relief equipment for a period of five years.
+During the 8th Beijing Xiangshan Forum held last month, Nepal and China signed a memorandum of understanding (MoU), under which the latter will increase its assistance to the Nepal Army (NA) in the form of humanitarian and disaster relief equipment for a period of five years.
 One month before the forum, military personnel from both countries held the 2018 Everest Friendship military-coordinated training in China.
 This is also the second time that the two countries have carried out such military exchange activities.
 Under the background of ever-rising non-traditional security threats facing the world and joint-the need for joint-responses becoming the priority of most countries, military diplomacy and cooperation will open the doors for broader cooperation between the two countries in dealing with threats and become an indispensable part of the all-dimensional development of bilateral relations.

 Non-traditional security is a concept different from traditional military and political security.
 It mainly covers terrorism threats, serious natural disasters, transnational crimes, major public health events, etc. One of the most important characteristics of non-traditional security threats is its transnational nature.
 Therefore, countries have taken international cooperation as a top priority in response to such threats.
 In the case of China and Nepal, considering the 1415 km boundary line and the complex natural geographical environment along it, the threat of major natural disasters is a serious reality that must be addressed collaboratively.
 The improvement of the bilateral relations has made the exchange of personnel and materials between the two countries more frequent.
 The threat of terrorism activities like extremism and cross-border crimes have also intensified.